frmichel/taxref-ld/README.md

 ### Downloading and SPARQL Querying

-The dataset is downloadable as a set of RDF dumps (in Turtle syntax) provided in directory [/dataset](/dataset).
+The dataset is downloadable as a set of RDF dumps (in Turtle syntax) provided in directory [dataset](dataset).

 Additional files (`Taxrefld_static*.ttl`) define various terms (classes, concepts, properties) used to represent taxonomic data.
 Whenever possible, these terms are aligned with counterparts in thrid-party ontologies.